Jackal (The Day of the Jackal): Appearance

 The Jackal is described as a tall, blond Englishman in his early thirties living in Mayfair, London.
 The character's real name is unknown and details of his background are sketchy.
-Forsyth explains in the novel, "Alexander Duggan who died at the age of two and a half years in 1931 ... would have been a few months older than the Jackal in July 1963".
+Forsyth explains in the novel, "Alexander Duggan who died at the age of two and a half years in 1931 ... would have been a few months older than the Jackal in July 1963", which means that the Jackal was born around 1929-1930.
 He is described by Forsyth as six feet tall, with a slender yet muscular build and few distinguishing features, one of which is his cold grey eyes.
 In the novel, it is stated he likes to wear striped shirts, knitted ties, and wraparound sunglasses.
 During the course of the novel he frequently changes the colour of his hair and hides his distinctive eyes behind a variety of tinted contact lenses.